makigas/makigas.es/README.md

   application will refuse to work until the schema is loaded into the database.
   Run this one-off command in a second terminal.

-## How to test using Docker

-There is a second Dockerfile in the spec directory that compiles the web application with some additional dependencies such as Chrome and ChromeDriver (which is required for running system tests).

-It's tricky to run tests in Docker because you probably want a second database to run your tests without breaking your development database.
-However, you probably don't want your second database to stay after running unit tests.

-There is a helper script at `spec/rspec-docker.sh` that you can use to orchestrate tests inside Docker.
-It builds and runs the testing Dockerfile and manages a Docker image for PostgreSQL, destroying the database container after unit tests are run, to clean up.
-The testing image is kept in your local image registry, but the contianers are removed after RSpec are run.
-The exit code of the RSpec command is kept and exited by the `rspec-docker.sh` script itself.

 # Contributing

 Read the [CONTRIBUTING.md][1] file for more information on how to contribute to